springfall2008/batpred/docs/install.md

 by using the 'Redownload' option from the top-right three dots menu for Predbat in the HACS Automation section.

 **NOTE:** If you update Predbat through HACS you may need to restart AppDaemon as it sometimes reads the config wrongly during the update.
-(If this happens you will get a template configuration error in the entity predbat.status).<BR>
+(If this happens you will get a template configuration error in the entity **predbat.status**).<BR>
-Go to Add-on's, AppDaemon, and click 'Restart'.
+Go to Settings, Add-ons, AppDaemon, and click 'Restart'.

 ## Predbat built-in update

 Predbat can now update itself, just select the version you want from the **select.predbat_update** drop down menu, the latest version will be at the top of the list.
 Predbat will update itself and automatically restart.

 Alternatively, if you turn on **switch.predbat_auto_update**, Predbat will automatically update itself as new releases are published on Github.